Processing Refund, Repair, and Replacement Claims

 After receiving an item, you can create the sales order from the return authorization.
 Processing of replacement claims vary when you have either of the following warranty preferences enabled in your account:

-Although you have the option to add more warranty items on a credit memo, only one RMA can be associated with it.
-To ensure proper tracking, it is best not to combine warranty items from different RMAs into one credit memo.
+You can add more warranty items to a credit memo, but only one RMA can be linked to it.
+It's best not to combine warranty items from different RMAs into one credit memo.

-The following instructions begin after opening an RMA record in view mode.
-For instructions on accessing an RMA from a claim or item receipt, see Processing Refund, Repair, and Replacement Claims.
+For steps to access an RMA from a claim or item receipt, see Processing Refund, Repair, and Replacement Claims.

 To create a sales order for replacement claims:

-2. On the Sales Order page, the required fields are populated with details from the RMA.
+2. On the Sales Order page, the required fields fill in automatically with details from the RMA.

-3. On the Items subtab, verify that the quantity of the warranty item matches the value on the RMA.
+3. On the Items subtab, make sure the quantity of the warranty item matches the value on the RMA.

 • For replacement items, the amount of the warranty item is set to zero.